pmbittner/Polypropylene/README.md

     Furthermore, a simplified specialised **EventHandler** inspired by C# events can be used to register and listen for specific event types.

 -   **Serialisation**: Entities may be specified entirely in json files.
-    (Other formats are not supported yet but can be integrated easily.)
+    (Other formats are not supported yet but can be integrated.)
     > margherita.json

     ```json